tmllull/game-of-life-telegram-bot/README.md

 Well, the idea here is to generate this messages using GenAI.
 For example, instead of "New ecosystem is being born...", is more interesting "In a newly planted forest, animals and plants begin to adapt and relate, forming a new ecosystem."

-This feature is in beta, so, you know.
-And for now, there are options to user OpenAI or AzureOpenAI services.
+This feature is in beta, so, you know, and for now, there are options to user OpenAI or AzureOpenAI services.

+The prompts and pre-prompts are defined on `utils/prompts`

 ## How to use
 The recommended use is using Docker: